HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 - Desktop: 1,376 × 768px @1x
 - Mobile: 360 × 512px @3x

-Different viewport widths would have altered many resolved `sizes` values, and given different results.
+Different viewport widths would have altered many resolved `sizes` values and given different results.

 That said, these results look good.
-Nine out of ten `srcset`s are providing a range of resources that covers a reasonable range of output display densities (1x–2x), even on the larger desktop viewport.
-Given [the exponential bandwidth costs and diminishing visual returns of densities above 2x](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/capping-image-fidelity-on-ultra-high-resolution-devices), the steep drop-off after 2x seems not only reasonable, but perhaps even optimal.
+Nine out of ten `srcset`s are providing a range of resources that covers a reasonable range of output display densities (1x-2x), even on the larger desktop viewport.
+Given <a hreflang="en" href="https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/capping-image-fidelity-on-ultra-high-resolution-devices">the exponential bandwidth costs and diminishing visual returns of densities above 2x</a>, the steep drop-off after 2x seems not only reasonable, but perhaps even optimal.

 ##### `sizes` accuracy